bioinformatics-centre/kaiju/README.md

 ###3.
 Custom database
 It is also possible to make a custom database from a collection of protein sequences.
-This only requires a FASTA file in which the headers are the numeric NCBI taxon identifiers of the protein sequences, which can optionally be prefixed by another identifier (e.g. a counter) followed by an underscore, for example:
+The format needs to be a FASTA file in which the headers are the numeric NCBI taxon identifiers of the protein sequences, which can optionally be prefixed by another identifier (e.g. a counter) followed by an underscore, for example:
 ```
 >1_1358